 Option 2: the center frequency of the transmission bandwidth of the SRS for positioning purpose.

-Note: It is open to further discussion whether a frequency other than the center frequency of the UL carrier can be the specific RF frequency for non-default cases.
+Note: It is open to further discussion whether a frequency other than the center frequency of the UL carrier can also be the specific RF frequency for a non-default case(s), if RAN1 agrees to introduce them.